 | Maxim Claes

 Our hands are made up of 27 small bones which can easily be damaged when boxing.
-Wrapping your hands before putting on your boxing gloves provides support to your wrist, fingers, and knuckles by securing the loose joints and moveable bones when you fight, and ensuring that your hand doesn’t suffer the full impact of a punch.
+Hand wrapping provide support to your wrist, fingers, and knuckles by securing the loose joints and moveable bones when you fight, and ensuring that your hand doesn’t suffer the full impact of a punch.

-Every fighter has their own preferred way of wrapping their hands, depending on the size of their wrist and hand, and the way they fight.
+Every fighter has their own preferred way to wrap their hands, depending on the size of their wrist and hand, and the way they fight.

 Common Hand Injuries for Boxers